storybookjs/ember/docs/writing-stories/decorators.md

 <!-- prettier-ignore-end -->

 It is useful to ensure that the story remains a “pure” rendering of the component under test, and any extra HTML or components don't pollute that.
-In particular the [Source](../writing-docs/doc-blocks.md#source) docblock works best when you do this.
+In particular the [Source](../writing-docs/doc-block-source.md) Doc Block works best when you do this.

 ## Component decorators